Trump Has No Infrastructure Plan. Blame the GOP.

 There is overwhelming public support for renovating America’s infrastructure.
 A pledge to do so was a core part of Trump’s campaign.
 And everything in the president’s biography suggests that he’s perfectly comfortable sacrificing fiscal discipline for the sake of investing in new construction.

 But he can’t — because congressional Republicans won’t let him (and/or he’s far too lazy and out of his depth to fight them on the details of fiscal policy).
-The GOP’s governing philosophy makes it virtually impossible for the state to maintain its infrastructure, (or, in the long run, to fulfill any of its most basic functions).
+The GOP’s governing philosophy makes it virtually impossible for the state to maintain its infrastructure (or, in the long run, to fulfill any of its most basic functions).
 Republicans are committed to perpetually lowering taxes on the rich and perpetually increasing spending on the Pentagon.
 The party can’t make those commitments fiscally sustainable without gutting Medicare and Social Security; and it has (ostensibly) decided that it can’t gut those programs and expect to win elections.
-Tax cuts for the rich funded by deficit spending are unpopular — but ones funded by slashing grandma’s Social Security check is an invitation to guillotines.
+Tax cuts for the rich funded by deficit spending are unpopular — but ones funded by slashing Grandma’s Social Security check are an invitation to guillotines.

 This would all be fine if the GOP’s deficit nihilism knew no bounds.
 But it does.
 Republicans were willing to spend whatever was necessary to ensure that their allies in corporate America and the military-industrial complex got their due.
 Now that their donors are taken care of, however, they are ready to pretend that the national debt is an emergency again.